-As I grabbed myself in the middle of a pitch-dark forest with nothing but a cosmic diffusion of blackness spread all around and looked above, the sky glittered in the distance.
+As I grabbed myself in the middle of a pitch-dark forest with nothing but a cosmic diffusion of blackness spread all around and looked above, the sky glittered at a distance.
 It felt like a fairy tale with a million stars twinkling in my eyes.
-I couldn’t recall when did I last saw something as beautiful and surreal.
+I couldn’t recall when I last saw something as beautiful and surreal.

-They say that the Southern Hemisphere holds all the good stuff, with most of the largest and brightest galaxies visible directly through a naked-eye.
+They say that the Southern Hemisphere holds all the good stuff, with most of the largest and brightest galaxies visible directly through the naked eye.
 I couldn’t agree more.
-Here the central parts of the Milky Way are always directly over your head, stretching from the horizon to horizon, like an open, brilliant bruise.
+Here the central parts of the Milky Way are always directly over your head, stretching from one end of the horizon to the other, like an open, brilliant bruise.

-The business was run by a middle-age couple Hans and Bella, who were, themselves, fascinated by the idea of stargazing, hence decided to pursue their passion by running a family business around it.
-Owning a few high range telescopes and giving people a flabbergasting experience of their lifetime, to me, at least, it felt like a wonderful retirement plan.
+The business was run by a middle-aged couple Hans and Bella, who were, themselves, fascinated by the idea of stargazing, hence decided to pursue their passion by running a family business around it.
+Owning a few high-range telescopes and giving people a flabbergasting experience of their lifetime, it felt, at least to me, like a wonderful retirement plan.

-I remember the first time I looked through the telescopes, as it pointed towards Saturn, it was an experience of a different kind.
+I remember the first time I looked through the telescope, as they pointed towards Saturn, it was an experience of a different kind.
 So far in this lifetime, I grew up hearing and reading that name, but now I was actually looking at it.
 Never did I feel so real and insignificant at the same time.

 And the fact that some of the galaxies, that I later saw, were a few billion light-years away, (meaning that the light that made me see them was) belonging to a time when dinosaurs were still alive on earth, was totally overwhelming!